JeremyRand/namecoin.org/docs/faq/index.md

 > OK.
 I don't think a blockchain-only lightweight proof is possible without an additional consensus mechanism (blockchain).
 In fact, I think this is why counterparty and mastercoin don't have SPV implementations ― because you can't do it.

 The system that Blockstack ended up releasing was... trusted 3rd-party checkpoint hashes.
 Not remotely similar to SPV, and not something that most blockchain developers would refer to as a "lightweight node".

-3. Namecoin developers have pointed out in this FAQ that Onename (Blockstack's centralized web application for registering names) holds users' private keys.
+Example 3: Namecoin developers have pointed out in this FAQ that Onename (Blockstack's centralized web application for registering names) holds users' private keys.
 On 2017 Apr.
 07, Muneeb Ali (Blockstack CTO) [complained](https://web.archive.org/web/20170509072808/https://github.com/namecoin/namecoin.org/issues/131) about this, stating:

 > Private keys on Onename are encrypted with a password only the user has.
 So Onename doesn’t technically hold private keys, just encrypted blobs that are useless without the users’ passwords.
 In comparison, Coinbase actually holds private keys.
 Exchanges can send bitcoin without the user's permission.
 This is not the case for Onename.